abajwa-hw/security-workshops/Setup-ranger-23.md

   - Advanced ranger-hdfs-plugin-properties:
     - Enable Ranger for HDFS: Check
     - Ranger repository config user: rangeradmin *(this is the Kerberos user we created earlier in this guide)*
+    - REPOSITORY_CONFIG_USERNAME: rangeradmin@HORTONWORKS.COM *(this is the principal associated for above user)*
     - common.name.for.certificate: a single space without the quotes: " "
-    - REPOSITORY_CONFIG_PASSWORD: the password you set for the above user
+    - REPOSITORY_CONFIG_PASSWORD: the password you set for the above user (e.g. hortonworks)
   - Advanced hadoop-env:
     - "hadoop-env template"
       - Add the following after the last instance of JAVA_JDBC_LIBS: